evcatalyst/news-aggregator/UX_IMPROVEMENTS.md

    - Implemented placeholder text for invalid dates
    - Enhanced error detection and recovery
    - Added debug logs for date formatting issues

+### Date Formatting Reliability
+- All date formatting in tables is now handled natively in JavaScript for maximum reliability.
+- No more dependency on Luxon or any external date libraries.

+## Performance & Reliability Enhancements (June 10, 2025)

+1. **API Response Optimization**
+   - Added client and server-side caching
+   - Implemented pagination for large datasets
+   - Improved error handling with useful fallbacks
+   - Enhanced keyword extraction for better search results

+2. **Card Creation Reliability**
+   - Fixed card creation bugs for all search queries
+   - Ensured unique card IDs to prevent duplicates
+   - Added robust error handling for API failures
+   - Implemented comprehensive logging system
+- Users should see consistent, readable dates in all news tables.

 ## June 10, 2025